MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > ![New topic](media/create-new-topic.png)

-    For more information about creating a topic, see [Creating topics for your virtual agent](getting-started-create-topics.md).
+    For more information about creating a topic, see [Creating custom topics for your virtual agent](getting-started-create-topics.md).

 4. Specify a name, description, and trigger phrases for the topic.
 A trigger phrase is a phrase that a customer enters in the chat window to start a conversation with the virtual agent.
 You can include punctuation in a trigger phrase, but it is best to use short phrases rather than long sentences.